 PI

 Principal Investigator.
-A person responsible for the conduct of the research study, including the appropriate use of the REDCap research database by all members of the research team.
+A person responsible for the conduct of the research study, including the appropriate use of the REDCap research database by all members of the Research Team.

 PO

 Project Owner.
-A person designated by the PI to be responsible for the conduct of study data collection, including assignment of the roles and authorizations to use specific forms and functions of the REDCap project to the members of the research team.
+A person designated by the PI to be responsible for the conduct of study data collection, including assignment of the roles and authorizations to use specific forms and functions of the REDCap project to the members of the Research Team.

 Research Team